HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf232.md

 === "On-Premises"
     The HCL DX Blueprint design system has been updated for CF232.
 For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/231.0.0/?path=/docs/overview-changelog--documentation){target="_blank"}.

+### Presentation Designer - Direction-specific styling for bidirectional text layouts

+=== "Containers"
+    Override styles now support direction-specific styling for bidirectional text layouts through the **Canvas direction toggle** in the Presentation Designer header.
+This allows you to create distinct styles for RTL (Right-to-Left) and LTR (Left-to-Right) text directions.
+For more information, refer to [Override stylesheet](../../manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md#override-stylesheet).

+=== "On-Premises"
+    Override styles now support direction-specific styling for bidirectional text layouts through the **Canvas direction toggle** in the Presentation Designer header.
+This allows you to create distinct styles for RTL (Right-to-Left) and LTR (Left-to-Right) text directions.
+For more information, refer to [Override stylesheet](../../manage_content/wcm_authoring/presentation_designer/usage/default_and_override_stylesheet.md#override-stylesheet).

 ### My HCLSoftware delivery portal

 === "Containers"